nishikantanayak-indium/POC-Ganesh-Nish-June29-Old-Default-UI/README.md

 | `risk`, `rmc`, `register` | Risk Sheet → extracts `Risk` + `Mitigation` |
 | `contract`, `offer`, `agreement` | Contract → extracts `Clause` + `LD` |

 Click **Run Pipeline**.
-Five steps stream live via SSE.
+Five steps stream live via SSE with verbose per-chunk and per-page OCR logs.
 Re-uploading the same file is safe — SHA-256 dedup skips it.

-The right column shows a **step stepper**, live activity log, and **Run History** (all past pipeline runs in the current session).
-Navigating to a new workspace clears the run history automatically.
+The right column shows a **step stepper**, live activity log, and **Run History** (all past pipeline runs per workspace).
+Pipeline state is workspace-scoped — navigating away and back preserves the run history and status.
+If a pipeline completes while you are in a different workspace, a **global toast notification** appears with a link to navigate back.

 #### Elements tab